joelbs/blog-stack/content/posts/why-hybrid-coworking-is-becoming-increasingly-more-desirable-what-defines-hybrid-coworking.md

 Hybrid workplaces are cost-friendly for businesses.
 Traditionally, renting office space implies having to commit to a lease for several years.
 Hybrid coworking takes the "lease" out of the equation by offering you different membership tiers that are month to month.

-For example, WorkSuites has three levels of hybrid coworking that all offer a full range of amenities and dedicates private office days for you depending on the membership.
+For example, WorkSuites has three levels of hybrid coworking that all offer a full range of amenities and dedicates private office days for you.

 Companies are increasingly looking to hybrid coworking as a way to cut unnecessary overhead expenses.
 As more and more employees want flexibility in their work schedule, businesses are realizing that reducing unused office space is the best way to release themselves of unbeneficial expenses.